Gopabandhu Choudhuri

 Gopabandhu Choudhuri (also spelled Gopabandhu Choudhury; 8 May 1895 – 29 April 1958) was an Indian activist, social worker and freedom fighter.
 He participated in the Non-cooperation Movement, Civil Disobedience movement.

 Early life

-Gopabandhu Choudhuri was born to Gokulananda Choudhuri at the village of Kherasa, Jagatsinghpur.
-He belonged to an aristocratic Zamindar Karan family.
+Gopabandhu Choudhury was born on 8 May 1895 in an aristocratic Zamindar Karan family to Gokulananda Choudhury at the village of Kherasa, Cuttack (now in Jagatsinghpur).
 His father was an eminent advocate.
-His younger brother was Nabakrushna Choudhury who was Chief minister of Orissa.
+His younger brother was Nabakrushna Choudhury who was elected two times as Chief Minister of Odisha.